peteroupc/peteroupc.github.io/colorgen.md

         return xyz
     END METHOD

+    // Models a perfect reflecting diffuser or
+    // perfect transmitting diffuser
+    METHOD PerfectWhite(wavelength)
+        return 1
+    END METHOD

-**Notes:**
+> **Notes:**

-1. The choices of `LIGHT` and `CMF` determine the _adopted white point_.
-2. In general, wavelengths in this document mean wavelengths in air.
-(See the entry "[wavelength](http://eilv.cie.co.at/term/1426)" in the CIE's International Lighting Vocabulary.)
+>
-3. Although `REFL`, `LIGHT`, and `CMF` are nominally continuous functions, in practice tristimulus values are calculated based on samples at discrete wavelengths.
+> 1. Although `REFL`, `LIGHT`, and `CMF` are nominally continuous functions, in practice tristimulus values are calculated based on samples at discrete wavelengths.
 For example, CIE Publication 15 recommends a 5-nm wavelength interval.
-For purposes of color reproduction, only wavelengths within the range 360-830 nm (0.36-0.83 &mu;m) are relevant in practice.
+For spectral data at 10-nm and wider intervals, the practice described in ISO 13655 can be used to compute tristimulus values.
+For purposes of color reproduction, only wavelengths within the range 360-780 nm (0.36-0.78 &mu;m) are relevant in practice.
-4. In applications where matching colors from the real world is important, reflectance and transmittance curves (`REFL`) can be less ambiguous than colors in the form of three tristimulus values (such as XYZ or RGB colors), because for a given combination of viewer (`CMF`) and light source (`LIGHT`)&mdash;
+> 2. In applications where matching colors from the real world is important, reflectance and transmittance curves (`REFL`) can be less ambiguous than colors in the form of three tristimulus values (such as XYZ or RGB colors), because for a given combination of viewer (`CMF`) and light source (`LIGHT`)&mdash;
-    - two different curves can match the same color (and be _metamers_) or match different colors, whereas
+>     - two different curves can match the same color (and be _metamers_) or match different colors, whereas
-    - two identical curves match the same color (but are not called metamers).
+>     - two identical curves match the same color (but are not called metamers).

-**Example:** If `LIGHT` and `CMF` are the D65 illuminant and the CIE 1931 standard observer, respectively (both used in the [sRGB color space](#sRGB))&mdash;
+> **Example:** If `LIGHT` and `CMF` are the D65 illuminant and the CIE 1931 standard observer, respectively (both used in the [sRGB color space](#sRGB))&mdash;
-- the adopted white point is the D65 white point,
-- the tristimulus values (e.g., from `SpectrumToTristim()`) will be a relative [XYZ color](#CIE_XYZ) such that Y ranges from 0 for "absolute black" to 1 for the D65 white point,
+> - the tristimulus values (e.g., from `SpectrumToTristim()`) will be a relative [XYZ color](#CIE_XYZ) such that Y ranges from 0 for "absolute black" to 1 for the D65 white point,
-- the idiom `XYZTosRGB(SpectrumToTristim())` computes, in companded sRGB, the perceived color of the stimulus, and
+> - the idiom `XYZTosRGB(SpectrumToTristim())` computes the companded sRGB color of the stimulus, and
-- the idiom `XYZTosRGB(CMF(wl))` computes, in companded sRGB, the perceived color of a light source that emits light only at the wavelength `wl` (a _monochromatic stimulus_), where the wavelength is expressed in nm.
+> - the idiom `XYZTosRGB(CMF(wl))` computes the companded sRGB color of a light source that emits light only at the wavelength `wl` (a _monochromatic stimulus_), where the wavelength is expressed in nm.

 <a id=Color_Temperature></a>
 ### Color Temperature

 A _blackbody_ is an idealized material that emits light based only on its temperature.
 The `Planckian` method shown below finds the SPD of a blackbody with the given temperature in kelvins (its **color temperature**).
-The `LIGHT` function below (for `SpectrumToTristim()`) uses that formula (where `TEMP` is the desired color temperature).<sup>[(32)](#Note32)</sup>
+The `LIGHT` function below (for `SpectrumToTristim()`) uses that formula (where `TEMP` is the desired color temperature).<sup>[(31)](#Note31)</sup>

     METHOD Planckian(wavelength, temp)
         num = pow(wavelength, -5)